pranavbharadwaj/financial-dashboard/README.md

 # Integrated GSAP for animations in the QuickTransfer component to add interactivity and enhance the user experience.

+# Accessibility

+Incorporated accessibility considerations, such as:
+Focus styles on form elements.
+ARIA attributes for navigation and interactive elements.

+# Component-Based Architecture

+Built reusable components (Header, Sidebar, Card, QuickTransfer, etc.) for maintainable and scalable code.

 # Room for Improvement:

 I acknowledge that there is ample scope to enhance the user interface and user experience.
 Given more time, I would focus on: